26wickhm/Wickham-Marisol-portfolio/makeracam.md

 - It did take me a few tries to learn how to run the software and set up the board (which screws to unscrew)

 ### Important Decisions
-1. I followed the workflow very carefully to ensure that I did not miss a step (this allowed me to follow a checklist and work efficiently so that I did not need to backtrack.
+1. I followed the workflow very carefully to ensure that I did not miss a step (this allowed me to follow a checklist and work efficiently so that I did not need to backtrack).
 2. I worked with a partner while running it (this allowed me to have help on my first time and then repeat it again with her, giving me practice and experience with the machine)
 3. I redid the toolpath by myself after we ran through it with Mr. Dubick to make sure that I knew how to select different sections and pick whether to pocket or drill.